 Even more enhancements are available with the new companion resources for each volume: dramatized audio books on CDs, video presentations on DVDs, a teacher’s manual, an activity book, and a test book.
 You might use all or some of these depending upon your circumstances.

 For each volume the companion audio CDs come in a set of seven discs.
 Dramatic reading is accompanied by occasional sound effects to enhance the storytelling.
 These should be very useful for busy moms since children can listen in the car or at home without mom needing to read the books aloud.
 They are also great as reinforcement for listening after a chapter has been read aloud.

 Each course has a set of four DVDs.
 The DVDs should be particularly useful for parents with older children since they provide age-appropriate instruction for students in middle school high (and even up through high school level) without requiring any effort by parents.
-Brian Kennelly, a co-editor of The Story of the Bible, presents lectures on DVDs for each chapter that go further in depth with more narrative information and more explanation about key characters and historical context.
+Brian Kennelly, a co-editor of The Story of the Bible, presents lectures on DVDs for each chapter that go further in-depth with more narrative information and more explanation about key characters and historical context.
 He presents biblical application lessons based on the stories.
-DVD presentations are beautifully fun with frequently changing graphics plus some visual.
+DVD presentations are beautiful with frequently changing graphics.
 Older students should watch these lessons in addition to completing the appropriate activities in the rest of the course.

 Student activity books have a variety of activities that might be used by children of different ages.
 Coloring pages are so well drawn that they might interest both younger and older students.
 Upper elementary and middle school students should use the crossword and word search puzzles as well as the map activities.
 Students in the elementary grades should enjoy the cut-and-paste craft activities.